stinb/plugins/Solutions/git/.doc/manager_git.md

 Version control can contain valuable information about technical debt in three broad categories: authors, churn, and coupling.
 Learn more about each area below.

 These plugins read information from a Git repository.
-There is also a [blog article](https://blog.scitools.com/git-plugins-for-understand/) describing these plugins.
+There is also a [blog article &#8599;](https://blog.scitools.com/git-plugins-for-understand/) describing these plugins.

 # Authors